 What Birch Bay Looks Like After Sewers

-Water/Sewer Districts are Macipalities
+Water/Sewer Districts are Municaplities

 Yes, water/sewer districts are municipalities—local government—and Birch Bay has one that works very well.
 Its approach is growth pays for growth, which means that developers need to pay the full cost of development.
 You can see by comparing the two sets of photos above how Birch Bay has grown